pudly/schmopera-hugo/content/articles/get-curious-at-fawn-201617.md

 date = "2016-11-15T16:24:00+00:00"
 lastmod = "2016-11-18T14:37:00+00:00"
 publishDate = "2016-11-18T14:37:00+00:00"
-short_description = " FAWN will announce the three composers selected by audiences at last season's Synesthesia IV pt.
-1: Sound and Body; plus, they'll reveal details about their new collaboration with Canadian composer Anna Höstman.
-Throughout the evening, music by Höstman and the three audience-chosen composers will \"emerge sporadically\" as guests mingle and drink." slug = "get-curious-at-fawn-201617" title = "Get curious at FAWN 2016/17"
+short_description = " FAWN will announce the three composers selected by audiences at last season&#039;s Synesthesia IV pt.
+1: Sound and Body; plus, they&#039;ll reveal details about their new collaboration with Canadian composer Anna Höstman.
+Throughout the evening, music by Höstman and the three audience-chosen composers will &quot;emerge sporadically&quot; as guests mingle and drink." slug = "get-curious-at-fawn-201617" title = "Get curious at FAWN 2016/17"
 +++